GalalMohammed/alx-system_engineering-devops/0x00-shell_basics/README.md

 > Files and directories starting with a dot (.) are listed.
 > The listing is alpha ordered, except for the directories . and .. which are listed at the very beginning.
 > Only digits and letters are used to sort; Digits come first.
+* school.mgc: A magic file that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.